-The Trump Administration Had Until Thursday to Reunite Separated Families.
-But Hundreds Will Remain Apart.
+The Trump administration had until Thursday to reunite separated families.
+But hundreds will remain apart.

 But about 900 parents are expected to remain separated from their children because the Trump administration argues that they are not immediately eligible for reunification.
 More than half of those parents will not be reunified because the Trump administration believes they are no longer in the United States.
 Other ineligible parents may have waived their right to reunification or been deemed ineligible because of criminal records, or other safety concerns.

 Lee Gelernt, the lead attorney for the American Civil Liberties Union, the organization that secured the injunction, criticized the government’s apparent self-satisfaction.
 “The government shouldn’t be proud of the work they’re doing on reunification,” Gelernt told reporters on Thursday.
-“It should just be ‘We created this cruel, unconstitutional, inhumane policy.
-Now we’re trying to fix it in every way we can and make these families whole.’
+“It should just be, ‘We created this cruel, unconstitutional, inhumane policy.
+Now we’re trying to fix it in every way we can and make these families whole.’”

-“Not we’re proud we’re doing the reunifications as if they’re showing to fix some natural disaster,” he continued.
+“Not, ‘We’re proud we’re doing the reunifications,’ as if they’re showing to fix some natural disaster,” he continued.
 “This is a disaster that they created.”

 The deadline for reuniting children under age five was on July 10.
 The government claimed that it met that deadline by reuniting 57 young children with their parents.
 The parents of 46 kids under 5—a dozen of whom had already been deported—were deemed ineligible for reunification by the July 10 deadline.